najienka/pearcurve-arc/README.md

 > The bilateral credit primitive for Arc.
 One lender, one borrower, zero shared risk — settled in under 500ms.

-Shared lending pools socialize loss: one bad listing can freeze everyone.
+Pool-based DeFi lending fails three ways: floating rates, socialised credit risk, and no defined maturity.
+One bad collateral listing can freeze withdrawals for lenders who never underwrote that asset.

 Pearcurve is bilateral.
-A default in one agreement never touches another lender.
-No pool, no shared accounting, no floating rates by the block.
+One lender.
+One borrower.
+Fixed rate.
+Fixed term.
+Isolated risk at the agreement level.
+No shared pool.
+No shared accounting.
+A default in one loan never touches another lender.

 ## How it works

 1. Lender and borrower sign EIP-712 intents off-chain (zero gas until matched).
 Vaults/Safes via EIP-1271.
-2. A permissionless solver matches them on-chain — no stake, no registration and solver PnL all calculated in USDC.
+2. A permissionless solver matches them on-chain — no stake, no registration.
+Tips and gas are USDC.
 3. Capital can arrive cross-chain via **Circle Gateway** so USDC on Ethereum can fund an Arc loan without a manual bridge UX.
 4. Settlement is atomic: collateral locked, principal delivered, agreement created.

 Repay, liquidate, and seize run on Arc-native USDC.
-Gas is USDC too - no ETH in the money path.
+Gas is USDC too — no ETH in the money path.

 ## Why Arc

-- USDC as native gas — solvers earn tips and pay gas in the same asset as the loan.
-No need to convert between assets to calculate solver PnL.
+- USDC as native gas — solvers earn tips and pay gas in the same asset as the loan
 - Gateway + instant finality — fast enough to lock a fixed rate before either side reprices

 ## Repository